jamesmcginnis/android-media-remote/README.md

 # Android Media Remote

-VERY MUCH A WORK ON PROGRESS!!
+VERY MUCH A WORK IN PROGRESS!!

 A custom Home Assistant Lovelace card providing a Material Design Android TV media remote and player interface.
 Control your Android TV with a beautiful, responsive card that integrates seamlessly with your Home Assistant dashboard.